+VII.
 Computers

-A Plant Pathology graduate student computer lab is available for student use, as well as the first floor Miller Plant Science Building computer lab.
-Students are expected to have their own laptop or appropriate device for routine word processing, presentations, etc. There is limited availability of laptops, projectors and digital cameras for check-out through the outreach coordinator for official university business.
+On the Athens Campus, a Plant Pathology graduate student computer lab is available for student use (3301 MPS), as well as the first floor Miller Plant Science Building computer lab (1203 MPS).
+Students are expected to have their own laptop or appropriate device for routine word processing, presentations, etc.

+VIII.
 Keys

 Contact the office manager in Room 2105 for any keys to the Miller Plant Sciences Building needed for your research or teaching needs.
 The Department will furnish your first set of keys.
 However, duplication of any lost key will result in the charge to you of \$3.00/key.
 Keys must be returned when you leave the department.
+The office manager will also be able to help you get after-hours access to the Plant Sciences Building via keyless access with your UGA MyID card.

+IX.
 Use of State Vehicles